 Kingston Chu is making a name for himself in his parents’ business kingdom.
 He has steered Sincere Watch (H.K.)
 Limited since 2012, is Chairman and Executive Director of property management services firm Synergis Holdings Ltd, as well as Executive Director of Kingston Financial Group.
 He also plays a prominent role in youth leadership and community organizations in Greater China.

 Loletta Chu Lo

 Better known now for her prowess behind the camera rather than in front of it, Loletta Chu has used her celebrity status for good.
-In 2010, her photographs raised millions for the Seeing is Believing global fund-raising campaign sponsored by Standard Chartered Private Bank.
+In 2010, her photographs raised millions for the Seeing is Believing global fundraising campaign sponsored by Standard Chartered Private Bank.
 Chu, Miss Hong Kong 1977, is Honorary Life President of the charitable Wai Yin Association of ex-beauty queens.
-Mother of Kenneth, Eric and Jeremy Fok, she married again in 2008, uniting with property mogul Vincent Lo.
+Mother of Kenneth, Eric and Jeremy Fok, she remarried in 2008, uniting with property mogul Vincent Lo.

 Samuel Chu Wai-tak